wp-plugins/gab-captcha-2/readme.txt

 2. Gab Captcha 2 before the comment text area

 == Changelog ==

+= 1.0.7 =
+* After an invalid solution is provided, automatically scrolls to the comment area so that the user knows he failed.

 = 1.0.6 =
 * Fixed the appearance of message "You are posting too quickly.
 Slow down!" when a valid solution has been provided.